Shrutikumari24/Login-and-Register-App/README.md

 # My Login App
-The project is built for TATA Prashikshan 2023.
+This project is built for TATA Prashikshan 2023.
 ## Description

 The Login and Registration App is a web application developed using React.
 It provides a user-friendly interface for users to log in or register with their credentials.
 The app follows a single-page application architecture, where users can seamlessly switch between the login and registration forms.